International legal personality: History

-Until the expansion of NGOs in the 20th century, legal personality was not given to non-state actors commonly, if ever.
+Until the expansion of non-governmental organizations (or NGOs) in the 20th century, legal personality was not given to non-state actors commonly, if ever.
 Once these entities became actors, they were not ordinarily given personality unless granted by the state in a legal statute or treaty.
 Typically international organizations, NGOs, and corporations were seen as groups of individuals and were viewed as recipients of international law, rather than actors on the international stage.
-However NGOs especially have increasingly begun to play important roles in international politics and policymaking over the last several decades.
+However NGOs especially have increasingly begun to play important roles in international politics and policy-making over the last several decades.
 It is not clear when NGOs truly began to play a role in international politics, but the first notice of groups influencing the international policy-making occurred in 1826.
 In 1911, these groups began to grow and amass attention and in 1919 Dwight W. Morrow began using “NGO” as a term.
 By 1943 scholars of several disciplines were referring to these groups of influence as NGOs.
 After formal recognition by the UN, NGOs were able to truly interact in the international arena.
 Getting international personality has historically been an obstacle for NGOs.
 1910 saw the first convention to grant legal personality, and in 1936 Charles Fenwick is quoted with saying that NGO representation “might be greatly effective in cutting across national lines.”
 In response to changes in world policies, the approaches taken to obtain and grant international legal personality have seen several changes.
 These changes have resulted in and will continue to result in variations and challenges to the sources of international legal personality and the roles that other international actors play.
 States were the first to gain international legal personality, followed by non-state actors (such as MNCs and NGOs) and individuals.
 The 1986 Vienna Convention on the Law of Treaties between States and International Organizations established the definition of an international organization.
 The definition excluded non-governmental organizations and established the concept of legal personality.

 Personality: privileges and rights

+Rights that come with obtaining international legal personality include the right to enter into treaties, right to immunity, right to send and receive legations, and the right to bring international claims to obtain reparation for damages.
+Those who have international legal personality can sue and be sued, can enter into contracts, can incur debt, and pay various taxes.